 While most people choose soft contact lenses because of their benefits, there are also some disadvantages.
 Soft lenses easily absorb pollutants like lotion or soap from your hands, which can irritate your eyes.
 They are also more fragile than hard lenses and can rip or tear easily.

-The most recent type of soft contact lenses to hit the market, include Daily Disposables and New Silicone Extended Wear Disposables.
+The most recent types of soft contact lenses to hit the market include daily disposables and silicone extended wear disposables.